Q42/Borrel.Torture/README_SELENIUM_HUB.md

-# Installing commands for the Selenium Hub
+# Install commands for the Selenium Hub
 If we ever lose the image to the Selenium Hub please execute the following commands to install a Selenium Hub from scratch, this is tested on Debian 10.

 ## Selenium Grid Hub